Guide to cPanel Variables

 $cpliveapi->cpanelprint('$isresold'});

-Description: This variable returns the mail host's configuration from WHM's Tweak Settings interface (WHM >> Home >> Server Configuration >> Tweak Settings).
+**Description:** This variable returns the mail host's configuration from WHM's [*Tweak Settings*](https://docs.cpanel.net/knowledge-base/cpanel-product/product-versions-and-the-release-process/) interface (`WHM >> Home >> Server Configuration >> Tweak Settings`).

 **Example:** The following code prints the server's mail host configuration: